Dave Brandon

 David Allen Brandon (born May 15, 1952) is an American businessman.
-He is the former chief executive officer of Toys "R" Us.
+He is executive chairman of Domino's Pizza and former CEO of Toys "R" Us.

 From 1999 to 2009, he served as the president and chief executive officer of Domino's, and from 2010 to 2014, he was the athletic director at the University of Michigan.
 Brandon took over Domino's in March 1999 when founder Tom Monaghan sold it to the investment group Bain Capital.
 Prior to Domino's, he was the CEO of Valassis Communications.
 He is also a former regent of the University of Michigan and former football player.

 Education

 Brandon graduated with a bachelor's degree and teaching certificate from the University of Michigan in 1974.
 While in Ann Arbor, he was a back-up defensive end on the university's football team, under the leadership of Bo Schembechler.

 Brandon has honorary doctorate degrees from Walsh College, Schoolcraft College, Lawrence Technological University, Cleary College, Central Michigan University, and Albion College.

 On May 9, 2009, David received his honorary Doctorate of Humane Letters from Albion College during the college's commencement ceremonies, in Albion, Michigan.
 He also delivered a commencement address to the 2009 graduating class and finished his address by giving a graduation present to each of the graduates.
 Taped to the bottom of each of their seats was a coupon for a free pizza and a soda.